 At the beginning of the 20th century, architect Calixto Freixa –one of Gaudí’s disciples- designed the “Castle of our Lady of Remedy”, commissioned by banker Agustí Manaut i Taberner as a gift to his daughter, Blanca Manaut i Uyà.
 Inaugurated in 1910, the palace combines French Neoclassic elements with Catalan modernism.

-Years later, the Catalan chef, Josep Maria Boix and his wife were invited to the neighbouring house and discovered the building’s pointy towers: Struck by the beauty of the palace, they decided to convert the palace into a luxury hotel.
-In 1989, the couple bought the Torre del Remei and assigned the renovation of the stately old house to the Espinet-Ubach architectural firm, who developed a project respecting the original architecture of the palace and the characteristics of its surroundings.In 1991, the Hotel Torre del Remei was inaugurated and in 1993, Boix’s dream formed a part of the exclusive Relais & Châteaux family.
+Years later, the Catalan chef, Josep Maria Boix and his wife, struck by the beauty of the palace, decided to convert the palace into a luxury hotel.
+In 1991, after the architectural rehabilitation and adaptation project by the the Espinet-Ubach architectural firm, the hotel dreamed up by the Boix couple was inaugurated.In 1993, it formed a part of the exclusive Relais & Châteaux family.

-In 2018, this icon of the hotel industry started a new phase in its history accompanied by Mercer Hoteles: Throughout several months, the hotel chain has carried out diverse improvements to adapt the facilities and services of the Torre del Remei to contemporary luxury.
+In 2018, the Torre del Remei started a new phase in its history accompanied by Mercer Hoteles: Throughout several months, the hotel chain has carried out diverse improvements to adapt its facilities and services to contemporary luxury.
 Taking into account the fulfilment of guests’ high expectations, the project of the Mercer Torre del Remei places special emphasis on design without forgetting gastronomy.

 The prestigious Catalan chef, Carles Gaig and his wife, Fina Navarro –head of the dining room- are in charge of taking over for Boix, moving their emblematic restaurant from Barcelona to the Cerdanya.
 Now is the time to discover it.